-A home fire is reported every 88 seconds.
+An average of 353,100 homes experience a structural fire each year (NFPA).
 Once the smoke alarm sounds, a fire can spread quickly, leaving only a minute or two to escape.
 That’s why it is so important to have a home escape plan.

 Start by drawing a map for your home and follow these guidelines from the National Fire Protection Association:

 - Plan two way to escape from each room

 - Make sure all doors and windows leading outside open easily

 - Identify secondary route—a window onto an adjacent roof or a collapsible ladder from upper-story windows

 - If you live in a multi-story building, plan to use the stairs—never the elevator

 - Designate an outside meeting place that is a safe distance from the house where everyone should meet